rkuma183/wilsonmar.github.io/_posts/2016-03-23-authentication-on-static-site.md

 ---
 layout: post
-title: "Authenticate users on Jekyll site"
+title: "Authenticate users on Jekyll sites"
 excerpt: "So you can personalize content"
 tags: [authentication, personalization, jekyll]
 image: